ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 the *PulseAudio* backend on *Linux* from *C* to *Rust* so we believe the plan is feasible.

-By rewriting all the code in *Rust*, which was born with good coding principals, the human effor to review or check the code could be reduced.
+By oxidizing all the code into *Rust*, which was born with good coding principals, the human effor to review or check the code could be reduced.
 In addition, the *Rust*'s eco-system and community is thriving and robust.
 The library can leverage many useful third-party *Rust crate*s to fulfil our needs.